sagemath/sagewiki_to_gh-2022-10-10/days54.md

 == November 4–7, 2013, University of California Davis, USA ==

 The aim of this workshop is for developers to learn the new git workflow, and to try and integrate the combinat queue into git.
-This workshop will '''not''' include beginner topics or introduction talks, but instead assume participants are familiar with Sage development.
+This workshop will '''not''' include beginner topics, but instead assumes participants are familiar with Sage development.
+We will have an introductory talk on Sage for newcomers on Tuesday afternoon.

 === Registration ===